grettke/help/STYLEGUIDE.md

     -   Simple and detailed.
     -   Pleasant conversation style.
     -   Audience is Sysop; the author included.
+    -   Capture decisions that allow this system to move forward.
 -   Weaving.
     -   Strive to keep the weaving in synchronization with the tangling.
 -   Word Choice.